 Spreadsheets Amazon SEO: Why Excel Is Killing Your Rankings (And What to Use Instead)

-• Zero indexing validation — no way to know if Amazon actually indexes the keywords entered
+- Zero indexing validation — no way to know if Amazon actually indexes the keywords you entered

-• Immediate action — run backend search terms through a byte counter today; if over limit, rankings are suffering right now
+- Immediate action — run your backend search terms through a byte counter today; if over limit, your rankings are suffering right now

 The Spreadsheet Addiction: How Sellers Get Trapped